codingnirvana/wordracer/README.md

 ### Introduction ###
 There are two modules in the project
-- GameRunner - You can use this to test your bot against a demo wordracer bot.
+- GameRunner - You can use this to test your bot against the demo wordracer bot.
 - DemoWordRacer - This module contains the source code for the demo wordracer, which plays randomly